 Wolf numbers and trends vary by FWP Region (Fig. 5).
 Region 1 holds about 45% of the state's wolf population and the trend appears to have stabilized at near peak levels of 80 packs and 500 wolves.
 Region 2 holds about 25% of the population and has declined slightly to stabilize at around 50 packs and 300 wolves.
 Similarly, Region 3, which holds about 20% of the population, has declined slightly over time and stabilized at around 35 packs and 215 wolves.
-A map showing wolf density in relation to elk density is provided in Fig. 6.

-Figure 5. iPOM estimated number of wolf packs and wolves by FWP Region, 2007-2020.
+Figure 5. iPOM estimated number of wolves by FWP Region, 2007-2019.
 Ribbons indicate 95% credible intervals.
+Taken from Sells et al. (2020).